What Can You Do With a Business Degree?

 Marketing and public relations are two career fields that are often linked – and in many cases overlap – as they have similar goals but sometimes use different strategies.
 Marketing professionals’ goals are to promote an exchange – such as sales – while PR pros may be more focused on building mutually beneficial relationships with the organization’s stakeholders.
 The BLS category of advertising, promotions and marketing managers had a median annual wage of $141,490 in May 2020.

-Fundraising is another potential option for business degree graduates, and fundraisers typically complement a company’s marketing and PR strategies.
+Fundraising is another potential option for business degree graduates, and fundraisers typically complement a company’s marketing and PR strategies, and vice versa.
 In the BLS data, fundraising managers are categorized alongside public relations managers, and together they earned a median annual wage of $118,430 in May 2020.
 PR and fundraising managers are also projected to have a 9% growth from 2019-2029.

 Related: What Can You Do With a Marketing Degree?